pdzaffina/devops_learning_path/Book_Study_The_Unicorn_Project.md

   - API call to USPS address shipping causing crash. no service too small

 #### Chapter 16
+- redshirts breifing the bridge crew
+- two most important metrics, employee engagement and customer satisfaction
+- "more teams to explore the most promising business ideas, to find the next winner"
+- one out of every three strategic ideas has a positive result, and only a third actually move the needle in a material way
+- "We need a group that is dedicated and empowered to explore a broad range of business ideas that take advantage of our unique position in the marketplace, to quickly make bets, and then explore and validate them"
+- Horizon 1, 2, and 3 businesses
+  - Horizon 1 = cash cow
+    - the customer, business, and operational models are well-known and predictable
+  - Horizon 2 = represent the future of the company
+    - may introduce the company’s capabilities to new customers, adjacent markets, or with different business models
+    - may not be profitable, but this is where we find higher-growth areas.     - become the next generation of Horizon 1 businesses
+    - this transition happens when your Horizon 2 business revenue hits $100 million.
+    - come from Horizon 3
+  - Horizon 3 = focus is on velocity of learning and having a broad pool of ideas to explore
+    - name of the game is to prototype ideas and to answer as quickly as possible the three questions of market risk, technical risk, and business model risk: Does the idea solve a real customer need?
+Is it technically feasible?
+And is there a financially feasible engine of growth?
+    - If the answer is no to any of them, it’s time to pivot or kill the idea.
+    - If the answer is yes, then the idea is continually developed until it earns the right to graduate to Horizon 2, where the business builders take over
+  - Horizon 1 and Horizon 3 are often in conflict with each other
+  - "Left unchecked, Horizon 1 leaders will consume all the resources of the company.
+They will note correctly that they are the lifeblood of the company, but that’s only true in the short term.
+There is an instinct to maximize profitability and take cash out of the business instead of reinvesting it.
+This is the ‘manage to value’ thesis and is the opposite of ‘manage to growth.’
+If you want growth, Steve, you must protect Horizons 2 and 3, and any learnings generated there must be spread throughout the company."

+- "If you’re first to market, you will capture fifty percent of the revenue that the entire product category will ever yield.
+Second place will capture twenty-five percent, and third place will get fifteen percent.
+For any later entrants, it will surely have been a complete waste of time and money"
+- Almost all business investment now involves software.
+Means we must elevate developer productivity

 <div style="page-break-after: always;"></div>
 <!--